pulumi/pulumi/sdk/go/common/resource/plugin/provider-implementers-guide.md

 Within the scope of a Pulumi stack, each provider instance has a corresponding provider resource.
-Provider resources are custom resources that are managed by the Pulumi engine, and obey the usual custom resource lifecycle.
+Provider resources are custom resources that are managed by the Pulumi engine, and obey the usual [custom resource lifecycle](#custom-resource-lifecycle).
 The `Check` and `Diff` methods for a provider resource are implemented using the [`CheckConfig`](#checkconfig) and [`DiffConfig`](#diffconfig) methods of the resource's provider instance.
 The latter is criticially important to the user experience: if [`DiffConfig`](#diffconfig) indicates that the provider resource must be replaced, all of the custom resources managed by the provider resource will _also_ be replaced.
-As a result, `DiffConfig` should only indicate that replacement is required if the provider's new configuration prevents it from managing resources associated with its old configuration.
+Thus, `DiffConfig` should only indicate that replacement is required if the provider's new configuration prevents it from managing resources associated with its old configuration.

 ### Lookup